KurfurstSaya/UAT-Global-Server/README.md

 I push everytime i make ANY changes so I would suggest not pulling unless the repo hasn't been updated in 6+ hours.
 Its very unstable when im working on it

 I cant be bothered managing a prod branch and im using this as version control.
 I will push even when the bot is completely broken.
 When that happens ur gonna have to look for and install a past commit.
+(typically it should be safe to pull the latest version)

 (cutting corners since im kinda on a time crunch rn wont do this in the future)